-153.4 Registration Requirements
+Registration Requirements 153.4

-- Continuous Registration: Students must register in their program on a continuous basis to ensure a place in the program.
-Students who want to temporarily discontinue their program must obtain prior approval for a Leave of Absence from the Faculty.
-Discontinuance without permission requires the student to seek readmission and, in this case, readmission is not guaranteed. - (2) Normal Course Load: A normal full academic course load is ★30 taken during Fall/Winter.
-Note: To complete the BPE/BEd Combined Degrees in the recommended five years students must take an average of ★33 each Fall/Winter.
+(1) Continuous Registration: Students must register in their program on a continuous basis to ensure a place in the program.
+Students who want to temporarily discontinue their program must obtain prior approval for a Leave of Absence by submitting a request to the Undergraduate Programs Office.
+Discontinuance without permission requires the student to seek readmission and, in this case, readmission is not guaranteed.